OpenTranslationBible/open-bible/en-GB/43.John/md/john-12.md

 ## John 12:41

-Isaiah said this because he saw Jesus’ glory and spoke about him.
+Isaiah said this because he had seen Jesus’ glory and spoke about him.

 ---